Bamjan/hello-world/README.md

 # hello-world

 Hello people,
-I am Bamjan.
+I am Damjan.
 I am  graduated student of business informatics and electronic business.
 While I was on college, my main goal was to learn everything about economy in IT, and to see how things work from theory perspective.

 Now i think its time to invest more of my time in programing.
 I have some basic knowledge in php, very little in Java and ofcourse i have  moderate knowledge in Html and css( last 2 are not programing languages i know ^^ ).